inspiros/partialtorch/README.md

 All partial operators have a prefix ``partial_`` prepended to their name (e.g. ``partialtorch.partial_add``), while masked operators inherit their native ops' names.
-Reduction operators are excluded from this rule as they are already available in ``torch.masked``.
+Reduction operators are excluded from this rule as they can be considered unary partial, and some of them are already available in ``torch.masked``.

 #### Scaled Partial Operators